 So, the Utorch is pretty small… just 3.3″ tall.
 Weight-wise; a mere 58.7 grams… which includes a battery!

 First of all, it uses a Cree XP-L LED, and comes in two different tints.
 There’s a “CW” (cool-white) version, and a “NW” (neutral-white) version.
-This version that I have is NW.
+This reviewed version is NW.

 It’s made from aircraft-grade aluminum, and features a Type III, hard anodized, anti scratch surface.